AdobeDocs/media-analytics.en/help/privacy/security.md

 ---
 title: Security
-description: Learn about security as it relates to the Streaming Media Collection
+description: Learn about security as it relates to the streaming media services
 feature: Streaming Media
 role: User, Admin, Data Engineer
 exl-id: a301612f-5019-40c3-af40-d608cd320e16